Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Introduction

-In the previous example of airport flights, considering just the mode corresponding to time (in months), the mixed-membership tensor blockmodel posits that there are latent ``pure'' months and each individual time is a convex combination of these pure months.
-For a given index $i$, each entry of the $i$'th row of the membership matrix $(\mathbf{\Pi}_{\mathrm{time}})_{i\cdot}$ corresponds to how much the time index $i$ reflects each of the latent ``pure communities.''
+In the previous example of global trade data, considering just the mode corresponding to country, the mixed-membership tensor blockmodel posits that there are latent ``pure'' countries and each individual country is a convex combination of these pure countries.
+For a given index $i$, each entry of the $i$'th row of the membership matrix $(\mathbf{\Pi}_{\mathrm{country}})_{i\cdot}$ corresponds to how much the country $i$ reflects each of the latent ``pure communities.''
 When the matrices $\mathbf{\Pi}_k$ are further assumed to be $\{0,1\}$-valued, every index is ``pure" and this model reduces to the tensor blockmodel considered in \citet{han_exact_2021,chi_provable_2020,wu_general_2016}, and \citet{wang_multiway_2019}.
+We emphasize that in our theoretical results, we do not assume that there are underlying symmetries that arise in the hypergraph or multilayer undirected network settings (e.g., \citet{jing_community_2021,ke_community_2020}).
+While we make this assumption for simplicity, the model can be naturally extended to account for symmetry along certain modes of the tensor.
+Our theoretical results can also be extended to this setting by modifying our constructions described in \cref{sec:proofoverview}.

 The factorization in \eqref{mmsbm} can be related to the so-called \emph{Tucker decomposition} of the tensor $\mathcal{T}$.
 A tensor $\mathcal{T}$ is said to be of Tucker rank $(r_1,r_2,r_3)$ if it can be written via